ABRAHAMEKIO/stacksnation-v1/README.md

  • Support for African Creators:

  Stacksnation is focused on providing a platform for creators in Africa to showcase and sell their work.
-This includes artists, musicians, and other creators who are looking to monetize their talents (though not only african creators can showcase but other creator but that our goal).
+This includes artists, musicians, and other creators who are looking to monetize their talents (though not only african creators can showcase but other creator but thats our aim).

 • Bitcoin NFTs: